-Appointments can be made either by telephone or by calling in at the reception desk.
-You can either book an urgent on the day appointment (if available) or go for a pre-bookable appointment.
+Appointments can be made by telephone, by calling in at the reception desk and online.
+You can either book an urgent on the day appointment (if available) or a pre-bookable appointment.

-We always try to minimise the waiting time for you and, whilst we try to see you at the appointed time, some patients’ appointments may take longer than the time allocated, so please be patient if there is some delay.
+Our GPs do their utmost to see you at your appointed time however some patients’ appointments may take longer than the allocated time, so please be patient if there is some delay.

 We will also try to give you an appointment with the doctor that you prefer, but it may not always be possible.
 It’s also advisable that you should try to see the same doctor during the course of the same illness.